Emiliobocadillo/MyStuff/README.md

 ### Environment Variables

 The backend environment variables are stored in the `.env.docker` file and automatically used by Docker when building the backend service.
-This file includes variables such as:
+This file includes the following variables:

 ```env
 MONGO_URI=mongodb://mongo:27017/mystuffdb